-Cobb County is one of the fastest growing counties in the state of Georgia.
+Cobb County has been of the fastest growing counties in the State of Georgia.
 Because of growth, the county faced the challenge of preserving its rich past, while accommodating the demand for new development.
-Cobb answered the problem by creating an active preservation partnership.
+Cobb answered the problem by creating an historic preservation ordinance.

 The preservation commission is made up of five county residents who are appointed by the Board of Commissioners.
 Members of the preservation commission have keen interest and knowledge that qualify them to recommend specific buildings, districts, sites, structures or works of art to receive historical designation.
 They make recommendations to the Board of Commissioners.

-Recommendations can also be made for sites to be placed on the Cobb County Register of Historic Places.
-The Board of Commissioners has the final authority to approve the potential sites and decide whether or not they will be added to the county register.
+The Historic Preservation Commission can also recommend sites to be listed in the Cobb County Register of Historic Places.
+The Cobb Register is the county’s list of designated historic landmarks and districts.
+The Cobb County Board of Commissioners has the final authority to approve the potential sites and decide whether or not they will be added to the Cobb Register.

 In 1992, the county adopted a landmark historic property tax abatement program.
-Property that is listed on the National or Georgia Register and the Cobb County Register of Historic Places may qualify for an eight-year tax assessment freeze.
+Properties that are listed in the National Register and the Cobb Register may qualify for an eight-year tax assessment freeze.

-After a site has been locally designated and prior to a change being made in the material or the external appearance of the site, the owners or occupants must obtain a Certificate of Appropriateness (COA) from the historic preservation commission.
-During the certificate process, the determinations made by the preservation commission may be appealed to the Board of Commissioners.
-Owners can appeal the board’s decision to Cobb Superior Court.
+After a site has been locally designated to the Cobb Register, the owner must obtain a Certificate of Appropriateness (COA) for any “material” changes to the exterior of the building or site.
+The COA is obtained from the Historic Preservation Commission.
+During the certificate process, the determinations made by the HPC may be appealed to the Board of Commissioners.
+Owners can appeal the board’s decision to the Cobb Superior Court.

-In Cobb County, there are 31 National and Local Register Sites, including 12 districts which are listed on the national and/or local registers of historic places.
-These include Zion Baptist Church which dates back to 1866 and is the oldest black Baptist Church building in the county and “The General,” the famed locomotive housed in Big Shanty Museum in Kennesaw.
+In Cobb County, there are 41 sites and 13 districts that are listed in the National Register and/or the Cobb Register.
+These include Zion Baptist Church, which dates back to 1866 and is the oldest black Baptist Church building in the county and “The General,” the famed locomotive house in the Southern Museum of Civil War and Locomotive History in Kennesaw.

-The preservation commission holds regular meetings open to the public on the second and fourth Monday of each month.
-The meetings are held at 6:30 p.m. at the Cobb County Building “A” in downtown Marietta.
+The Historic Preservation Commission holds regular meetings open to the public on the second Monday of each month.
+The meetings are held at 6:00 pm at the Cobb County building located at 100 Cherokee Street in Marietta.